Download

 A group of independent scientists who monitor the safety and scientific integrity of a clinical trial.
 The DMC can recommend to the sponsor that the trial be stopped if it is not effective, is harming participants, or is unlikely to serve its scientific purpose.
 Members are chosen based on the scientific skills and knowledge needed to monitor the particular trial.
 Also called a data safety and monitoring board, or DSMB.

-It is important to note that you may be asked to put up a poster to promote a research study.
-You can do this without being any of the site descriptions below:
+It is important to note that you may be asked to put up a poster to promote a research study (or advertise e.g. via social media).
+You can do this without being any of the site types below:

 Research Site